ganrad/openai-api-router/README.md

    ---------- | -----------
-   apigtwycache | This table stores vectorized prompts and completions apigtwyprompts | This table stores prompts and completions
+   apigtwycache | This table stores vectorized prompts and completions apigtwyprompts | This table stores prompts and completions apigtwymemory | This table stores state for user sessions (threads)

 4. Update the API Gateway configuration file.